The Class of 2020

-This page will be a source of information surrounding the steps involved in preparation for our first day of Orientation on Tuesday, August 11, 2015.
+This page will be a source of information surrounding the steps involved in preparation for our first day of Orientation in August of 2016.
 We will provide a timeline that will allow all of you to have the various forms and processes completed prior to Orientation to allow that week to be a time when you can get to know one another, our school, and our curriculum.
 The instructions for completing and submitting each form will be outlined.
 There will be a few sections: Admissions; Student Affairs; Financial Aid.

 Official copies from undergraduate schools only should be sent to: